Shlucus/BLE-Bloodhound/README.md

 For more info on how it works, visit the ressource page for a more detailed explanation.

 ## What are its use-cases?
-The BLE Bloodhound was designed for the following 3 main ideas:
+The BLE Bloodhound was designed for the following 4 main ideas:
  1. **IT and Cybersecurity Professionals testing their infrastructure.**
  2. **Use in Law Enforcment** (i.e. rescue, and retrieving stolen or evidential assets)
  3. **Help detect cheating in education systems** (i.e. written, closed book exams).
+ 4. **Detect foreign tracking devices** (i.e. An attacker's Airtag planted on your car/purse).

  That said, its usage **MUST be used for ethical purposes only**.
 Failure to do so can lead to prosecution by your local authorities.
 For more information on usage and guidelines, visit ...